Top 10 Best Sports to Watch on TV

 Mixed Martial Arts

-Mixed martial arts is a full-contact combat sport that allows the use of both striking and grappling techniques, both standing and on the ground, from a variety of other combat sports and martial arts.
+Mixed martial arts is a full-contact combat sport that allows the use of both striking and grappling techniques while standing or on the ground, drawing from a variety of other combat sports and martial arts.

-It gained mainstream popularity through organizations such as the UFC (Ultimate Fighting Championship... read more
+It gained mainstream popularity through organizations such as the Ultimate Fighting Championship... read more

 Punching, kicking, throws, takedowns, submissions, knockouts.
 Boxing, Muay Thai, judo, wrestling, jiu-jitsu.
 Beautiful.
 Much more interesting than throwing a ball through a hoop or hitting a ball with a stick.